How Greenpeace changed the world

-Greenpeace’s vision is a greener, healthier and more peaceful planet – one that can sustain life for generations to come.
+Greenpeace is working towards a greener, healthier and more peaceful world – one that can sustain life for generations to come.

 Powered by individual donations, dedicated volunteers and millions of supporters, our campaigns combine cutting-edge science, investigative journalism, political lobbying, mass mobilisation and creative peaceful protests.
 And the iconic Greenpeace ships allow us to protect the most remote and precious environments on Earth.